simonem/PhD_Thesis/results.md

 *Third*, the proposed technologies aim at bringing debriefings out of the traditional office setting but not as substituting, rather to complement the current practices by creating smooth transitions among different debriefing (and thus reflection) cycles.
 These propositions will guide future research to leverage sensor data in debriefings.

-*Relation to the research questions:* The paper covers aspects of RQ1 “How sensor-based interfaces can enable pervasive and unobtrusive data collection at work?” and RQ2, “How tangible and playful interaction with digital information can help in engaging reflection processes?”
+*Relation to the research questions:* The paper covers aspects of RQ1 “How computer interfaces can be designed to enable unobtrusive data collection during crisis work?” and RQ2, “How interaction techniques can be designed to facilitate the different phases of a reflection processes?”

 ## Paper 3